zio/zio/docs/howto/migrate/migration-guide.md

 ### Accessing Multiple Services in the Environment

-In ZIO 1.x, we could access multiple services using higher arity service accessors like `ZIO.services` and `ZManaged.services`:
+In ZIO 1.x, we could access multiple services using higher arity service accessors like `ZIO.services`:

 ```scala mdoc:silent:nest:warn
 for {